balajib26/PASE/README.md

 - **Encoder model configuration**:
 	- The encoder supports 3 major configurations:
 		- Plain encoder with `SincConv` layers and `Conv1d` layers.
-		- Use QRNN in addition to the above setup.
-		- Use skip connections to the plain decoder or with (plain decoder + Q-RNN).
 - **Addition of new worker**:
 	- To add a new worker, the worker model definition needs to be added in the `models` directory.
 	- Then, the `{worker}_model` variable needs to be defined in the yaml which is used for model